 Confirmed cases and deaths are generally determined by positive PCR tests, which detect the presence of ongoing coronavirus infection.

 Probable cases are those who test positive by other testing methods such as antibody or antigen, and have recent symptoms consistent with COVID-19, indicating a recent infection.

 Probable deaths are those individuals with a designation of COVID-19 as a cause of death on the death certificate, but where no confirmatory testing was performed.

-As of Nov.
-16, there were 775 people hospitalized in Mississippi with confirmed infections.
-Of those, 201 were in the ICU and 93 were on ventilators.
+As of Sept.
+1, there were 654 people hospitalized in Mississippi with confirmed infections, which is down 26 patients from the day before.
+Of those, 111 were on ventilators.
 The majority of people who get COVID-19 will not require hospitalization, say health officials.